Justin Schwartz

 Biography

-Justin Schwartz received a B.S. with Highest Honors from the University of Illinois at Urbana-Champaign and a Ph.D. from the Massachusetts Institute of Technology.
+Justin Schwartz received a bachelor of science degree with Highest Honors from the University of Illinois at Urbana-Champaign and a doctoral degree from the Massachusetts Institute of Technology.

 In 1993, Dean Schwartz joined the newly-formed National High Magnetic Field Laboratory and the Department of Mechanical Engineering at Florida State University, where he served as the Leader of the HTS Magnets and Materials Group.
 In 2003, his research group, in collaboration with Oxford Instruments, established the world record for magnetic field generation by a superconducting material.

 In 2009, he joined North Carolina State University as the Kobe Steel Distinguished Professor and Head of the Department of Materials Science and Engineering.
-In this role he led the rapid expansion of his department, guiding them upwards in the national rankings from 31st to 15th, while more than doubling the research portfolio and endowment.
+In this role he led the rapid expansion of his department, guiding them upwards in the national rankings from thirty-first to fifteenth, while more than doubling the research portfolio and endowment.

 He joined Penn State as the Harold and Inge Marcus Dean of Engineering in August 2017.

 Dean Schwartz’s research interests include superconducting, magnetic, and multiferroic materials and the systems they enable.
-He has published more than 240 peer-reviewed journal articles and has graduated 44 Ph.D. and M.S. students in six academic disciplines, including fifteen female, six under-represented minorities.
+He has published more than 240 peer-reviewed journal articles and has graduated 44 Ph.D. and M.S. students in six academic disciplines, including fifteen female and six under-represented minorities.

 Dean Schwartz is a Fellow of the IEEE, AAAS, and ASM.